Brookhaven Planning Commission recommends denying Boys & Girls Club rezoning

 The commission voted Oct.
 4 to recommend Brookhaven City Council deny the application to rezone the site on North Druid Hills Road to allow a 64-unit townhome development.
 The city council could still approve the application at its Oct.
 24 council meeting.

 Ashton Woods, the developer, is asking the city to rezone the property from R-75 (single-family residential) to RM-100 (multi-family residential).
-The developers revised plans to lower density and moved the entrance from Sylvan Circle to Briarwood Road after community input.
+The developers revised plans to lower density from 74 to 64 units and moved the entrance from Sylvan Circle to Briarwood Road after community input.

 In a 6-1 vote, commissioners said they had concerns the development would not fit the character of the area and the recommended uses for the area laid out in the city’s comprehensive plan.

-“North Druid Hills needs to be protected as is or the change needs to be supportive by the community,” Commission Chair Stan Segal said, noting the vocal opposition from the community.
+“North Druid Hills needs to be protected as is or the change needs to be supported by the community,” Commission Chair Stan Segal said, noting the vocal opposition from the community.

 About 50 community members attended the meeting.
 Two people, who are both involved with the Boys & Girls Club, spoke in favor of the rezoning while 10 spoke against it.